 Widely distributed across Canada and the eastern United States.

 Borrelia burgdorferi and B. mayonii (which cause Lyme disease), Anaplasma phagocytophilum (anaplasmosis), B. miyamotoi disease (a form of relapsing fever), Ehrlichia muris eauclairensis (ehrlichiosis), Babesia microti (babesiosis), and Powassan virus (Powassan virus disease).

 The greatest risk of being bitten exists in the spring, summer, and fall in the Northeast, Upper Midwest and mid-Atlantic.
-However, adult ticks may be out searching for a host any time winter temperatures are above freezing.
-All life stages bite humans, but nymphs and adult females are most commonly found on people.
+However, adult Blacklegged tick may be out searching for a host any time winter temperatures are above freezing.
+All life stages bite humans, but nymphs and adult females are most commonly found in people.

 Let us help you out.

 At GreenLeaf we are not afraid to roll up our sleeves and get our hands dirty.
 We are more than just the “exterminator”.
 We are your neighbour, protectors of public health and the environment.
 Give us a call, and let our team take care of your business or home.